carcutter/cars-webplayer-js/apps/docs/docs/optimization.md

 ### Media Width Limits

-CarCutter provides several medias resolution to optimise the user experience by providing the right size for each media.
+CarCutter provides several medias resolution to optimize the user experience by providing the right size for each media.
 If you do not want your medias to go below/over a certain width, you can use the `minMediaWidth` and `maxMediaWidth` props.

 ```tsx